danibarker/rn-firebase-webrtc/README.md

-Only works with firebase V9 and higher, works with Expo v45
+# React Native Firebase WebRTC Video Conferencing

 Sorry it's not documented well yet, I'm working on it.

+Parts of the code based on https://dipanshkhandelwal.medium.com/video-calling-using-firebase-and-webrtc-14cc2d4afceb

 ## Requirements

-Needs expo's config-plugins, can be found here:
+To use with Expo, needs expo's config-plugins, can be found here:

 https://github.com/expo/config-plugins/tree/main/packages/react-native-webrtc

-For firebase v9.9 and possibly other versions:
+For firebase v9.9 and possibly some earlier versions:

 Add a metro.config.js file to your project, with the following content: